shiftsc/shiftsc.github.io/_posts/2021-11-18-the-story-behind-shift.md

 I felt drawn to engage further in these conversations but wasn't quite sure where or how to.
 Not having any friends in this space, I sent out a slew of cold emails and LinkedIn DMs (alas, how helpful the internet can be!).
 I was fortunate enough to meet John, a USC student, and Professor Warford, a Viterbi Professor, who similarly noticed the lack of attention given to social issues stemming from tech.

 - Adam: *"isn't it crazy that these questions hardly get touched on?"*
 - John: *"completley agree.
-I wish there was a student org at USC centered around the ethics and human values of tech"*
+I wish there was a student org at USC centered around the ethics and values of tech"*
 - Adam: *"well... why don't we start one ourselves?"*
 - John: "😮🤔😏"